 The PIC already owns large stakes in two major other South African media houses – Times Media Group (19.2%) and Naspers, which owns Media 24 (17.2%).

 This raises questions over whether this creeping state-hold over newspaper groups could impact on media independence in South Africa.

 The China-Africa Development Fund was launched by president Hu Jintao in 2007 with funding from the China Development Bank.
-It has invested in numerous African projects, usually in partnership with Chinese state-owned enterprises like its new partner in Independent, China International Television Corporation.

 In an earlier statement, the Competition Commission said the Chinese would be given a “controlling” stake in Independent, meaning, in terms of the Competition Act, it could materially influence the company.